Skip to main content

 Letting Go

-Why indeed can't a middle-aged empty-nester, well-established in their career rush home sometimes even it is not the highest crisis and why must a parent be near-death for it to warrant it.
-From personal experience, I believe the reason this happens is the drifting away of parent and child to the point they have almost nothing in common and rely on a combination mutual goodwill, filial duty and parental concern to keep things together.
+Why indeed can't a middle-aged empty-nester, well-established in their career rush home sometimes even it is not the highest order of crisis and why must a parent be near-death for it to warrant it.
+From personal experience, I believe the reason this happens is the drifting away of parent and child to the point they have almost nothing in common and rely on a combination of mutual goodwill, filial duty and parental concern to keep things together.
 It is easier for both sides to stay in contact and communicate with each other from afar and not have to be in each other's physical presence.

 The desire not to rush in is not on account of the person having such pressing responsibilities that simply cannot break off.
-At some level the parent knows this too but they would rather pretend their child is busy because they are doing such meaningful, consequential work.
+At some level the parent knows this too but they would rather pretend their child is busy because they are doing such meaningful, world-changing, consequential work.
 It is a much better explanation than acknowledging the reality of how the relationship is really not able to withstand frequent and on-going in-person contact.

 There are those that perform their annual pilgrimages to India to execute their obligations and ensure the parents are well-provided for in all respects including physical time together.
 I admire such people and their parents for being able to make it all work - such is not the case for the rest of us.
 Those that are showing up and being counted at a reliable, predictable cadence hold the moral high-ground, I think.
 They have managed to reduce the drift and separation by holding tight to their roots, the harder thing to do than letting go to become a better assimilated immigrant.